-- The Consumer Duty comes into force for new and existing products and services on 31 July 2023. - The Consumer Duty comes into force for closed products and services on 31 July 2024. - The FCA has carried out a range of engagement and outreach work in advance of the entry into force of the Consumer Duty, to assist firms in achieving compliance.
+- The Consumer Duty came into force for new and existing products and services on 31 July 2023.
+It comes into force for closed products and services on 31 July 2024. - The FCA carried out a range of engagement and outreach work in advance of the entry into force of the Consumer Duty, to assist firms in achieving compliance.
 This includes a range of portfolio and sector letters addressed to different types of firm.
-Detailed information is available on the FCA's website.
+Detailed information is available on the FCA's website. - The FCA continues to impress on firms in speeches and announcements that the Consumer Duty is not a 'once and done' project.
+Compliance with the Consumer Duty requires firms to ensure that customers' interests are central to their culture and purpose, and that this is embedded throughout the organisation in their strategy, governance, leadership and people policies. - In December 2023, the FCA delivered a webinar to assist firms in understanding its expectations on compliance with the Consumer Duty and the FCA's supervisory approach and next steps. - In 2023 the FCA conducted two surveys of small firms' embeddedness of the Consumer Duty.
+It plans to conduct a third survey in early 2024. - Management bodies of firms that have been subject to the Consumer Duty since 31 July 2023 must produce the firm's first annual report on their compliance with the Consumer Duty by 31 July 2024.